Warning: Undefined variable $custom_content in /var/www/vhosts/allfreecrafts.com/httpdocs/dev/wp-content/themes/foodiepro/functions.php on line 205

 1 pinch salt

-Wash lemons, and grate very thin strips of rind from the outside.
+Wash lemons, and grate very thin pieces of rind from the outside.
 Cut lemons in half and squeeze out juice.
 Remove any seed pips and set aside.

 Beat the eggs gently and mix in lemon rind and juice, butter, sugar and salt.
 Place in the top of a double boiler (a heatproof bowl placed over hot water will also work) and heat gently, stirring occasionally until the sugar has dissolved and mixture thickens.
 If curd seems too thin at this point, you may add another beaten egg yolk.